XraySpectroscopy/XASDataLibrary/doc/spectra.rst

-    :blue:`beamline`         beamline used for spectrum (link to Beamline table) :blue:`citation`         literature citation (link to Citation table) :blue:`person`           person uploading/owning the spectrum(link to Person table) **energy**               array for Energy (in eV)
+    :blue:`beamline`         beamline used for spectrum (link to Beamline table) :blue:`citation`         literature citation (link to Citation table) :blue:`person`           person uploading/owning the spectrum(link to Person table) i0 [2]_                  array for I0 (incident) intensity.
-    **d_spacing**            monochromator *d* spacing in Angstroms.
-    i0                       array for I0 (incident) intensity
-    :red:`itrans`            array for transmission intensity
+    :red:`itrans` [2]_       array for transmission intensity
-    :red:`ifluor`            array for fluorescence / emission intensity irefer                   array for refereence intensity
+    :red:`ifluor` [2]_       array for fluorescence / emission intensity
+    irefer                   array for refereence intensity
-    energy_stderr            array for standard error of energy i0_stderr                array for standard error of i0 itrans_stderr            array for standard error of itrans ifluor_stderr            array for standard error of ifluor irefer_stderr            array for standard error of irefer energy_notes             additional notes on energy array
-    energy_resolution        description of energy resolution
+    energy_stderr            array for standard error of energy i0_stderr                array for standard error of i0 itrans_stderr            array for standard error of itrans ifluor_stderr            array for standard error of ifluor irefer_stderr            array for standard error of irefer energy_resolution        description of energy resolution
+    energy_notes             additional notes on energy array
     i0_notes                 additional notes on i0 array
     itrans_notes             additional notes on itrans array
     ifluor_notes             additional notes on ifluor array
     irefer_notes             additional notes on irefer array
-    submission_date          date and time the spectrum was submitted (ISO datestring) collection_date          date and time the spectrum was collected (ISO datestring) reference_sample         name of reference sample (simple string) temperature              description of sample temperature for measurement extra_data               JSON-encoded data from other method (described in notes) notes                    notes for spectrum
-    rating_summary           summary string for ratings (internal use) filetext                 text of XDI file for spectrum
+    submission_date [3]_     date and time the spectrum was submitted (datestring) collection_date [3]_     date and time the spectrum was collected (datestring) reference_sample [4]_    name of reference sample (simple string) temperature              description of sample temperature for measurement extra_data               extra data from other method(s) (described in notes) rating_summary           summary string for ratings (internal use) filetext                 text of XDI file for spectrum
    =======================  ===========================================================

- Note that if `i0`
+Notes

+..
+[1] The monochromator *d* spacing is necessary if *energy_units* is
+       `degrees` but is also important to help reproduce and shift spectra collected at different times or beamlines.If you do not know the exact value used, using the nominal value for the monochromator crystal used is acceptable.
+If the spectra were measured with an energy-dispersive or exotic method that did not use a crystal monochromator, please give a value of 1.0 and a detailed explanation of the energy calibration in the Notes section.

+..
+[2] it is expected that `i0` will be provided for most data.
+If it is
+       not available, then `itrans` must hold :math:`\mu(E)` in transmission or `ifluor` must :math:`\mu(E)` in fluorescence or other emission mode.

+..
+[3] dates for submission and collection date should be formatted as
+       ISO861 datestring: `YYYY-MM-DDTHH:MM:SS`, though the `T` can be replaces with a blank.
+For example, '2020-06-21 17:51:22'.

+..
+[4] note that the reference sample is expected to be an obvious and
+       reproducible sample, so simply giving its name (eg, "Ni foil") should suffice.